 Resources for diversity

 The library can help you find resources to diversify your reading lists.
+Watch our video that covers best practice in creating inclusive reading lists:

 We maintain a number of reading lists that support liberation history months these include fiction and non-fiction books, podcasts, reports, and websites relating to the specific diversity topic.
 We welcome your recommendations to these reading lists as well.